Barry M. Goldwater Scholarship

 UW Nominee Selection Process:

 A UW faculty selection committee will review all completed application materials and five finalists will be selected for nomination to the national competition.
 Campus nominee selection will be based on:

 - Strength of the applicant's academic work especially in their field.

 - Applicant's engagement in coursework, research, internships and other experiences demonstrating progress toward their stated goals.

 - History of research activities demonstrating increased challenges and greater levels of independence.

 - Research Essay demonstrates depth of understanding of the project and its significance to field, science and to themselves as a researcher.

 - Potential to become a successful research scientist, mathematician or engineer who will make a significant contribution to research in their field (evidenced by demonstrations of motivation, creative thought, stamina and the ability to collaborate that are characteristics of those successfully practicing in these areas).

 The selected campus nominees will be notified around early December.
-The five nominees will then have additional time to continue revising, preparing, and submit applications materials for the Goldwater Scholarship national deadline, which is the last Friday in January by 5pm Central.
+The six nominees will then have additional time to continue revising, preparing, and submit applications materials for the Goldwater Scholarship national deadline, which is the last Friday in January by 5pm Central.
 National results are announced by the last Friday in March.